 A Headwrap Revolution: The History Of Headwraps Unwrapped

 Headwraps have been such a dynamic part of African and African American culture.
-The beautiful pieces of winding fabric gracing the tops of melanated women heads are more than just a fashion statement.
+The beautiful pieces of winding fabric gracing the tops of melanated women's heads are more than just a fashion statement.
 Headwraps have been known to symbolize age, virtue, wealth, and at its worst, oppression.

 As a cultural symbol, headwraps are a fitting accessory that has crowned the heads of many visionary women of color throughout biblical and world history.
 I can be a little biased because that is one of the many reasons why I created Royalteewraps.
-Obviously, I am not the only one that has a deep spiritual connection, love, and appreciation for headwraps.
+Obviously, I am not the only one who has a deep spiritual connection, love, and appreciation for headwraps.
 Headwraps are so widely embraced worldwide that “National Headwrap Day” is celebrated on November 20th annually to commemorate its unique history for all of those who share an admiration for headwraps.

 Here’s a look at the history and evolution of headwraps in our community:

 Head coverings (also referred to as veils in the bible) were standard holy garments worn by women throughout the Old and New Testaments.
 For example, Genesis 24:65 and Numbers 5:18, just to highlight a few.
 However, in Paul’s epistle to the Corinthians, Paul explicitly stated why women in the faith should cover their heads when praying and/or prophesying (1 Corinthians 11:5).

 Paul also warned the church about women who did not cover their heads and how they were left uncovered (vulnerable) because of the angels (1 Corinthians 11:10).